“The LG 27GN950 is a 4K gaming monitor worthy of the next generation of PC graphics.”

 The smallish form factor of 27 inches also lends itself well to competitive gameplay as it allows you to keep all of the game within view.
 It’s also a great monitor for those who like to get up close during intense gameplay thanks to the sharp image.

-However, what really makes the 27GN950 special is the combination of this stellar gaming performance with the sharpness of 4K, and the extremely wide color palette offered by the 96% DCI-P3 coverage.
+However, what really makes the 27GN950 special is the combination of this stellar gaming performance with the sharpness of

 I played a fair amount of Horizon Zero Dawn on this panel, and this game makes excellent use of its wide gamut.
 The way it portrays the sun’s colors, intense red sunsets, vivid greens for the foliage, and deep blues for the water, along with the sharp image … it was something to behold.